argoproj/argo-workflows/docs/configure-artifact-repository.md

 2. From a config map named `artifact-repositories` if it has the `workflows.argoproj.io/default-artifact-repository` annotation in the workflow's namespace.
 3. From a workflow controller config-map.

-**Important:** Restart the Argo controller after changing the configmap to finish configuring an artifact repo.
+**Important:** Restart the Argo controller after changing the configmap to finish configuring an artifact repository.

 ## Configuring MinIO